Hunt, Hook, & Cook- Speckled Trout Fishing in Lake Charles

 Tonight

 63°F Partly cloudy this evening, then becoming foggy and damp after midnight.
-Low around 60F.
+Low 59F.
 Winds light and variable.

 - Wind